camerriman/Glass_Model_and_Mold_Toolkit/README.md

 ## Repository Notes

-- Generated `__pycache__/` files and local OS metadata are not part of the app source and should generally stay out of commits.
-- `output/` is for generated artifacts such as PDFs and should be reviewed before committing.
-- Database and image migrations should be tested locally before updating hosted data.
+- Glass catalog and image updates should be tested locally before updating hosted data.